takezoe/gitmesh/README.md

 - [Controller server](https://github.com/takezoe/distributed-git-server/tree/master/dgit-controller-server)

   This is a front server of distributed-git-server cluster.
-It manages repository servers and proxy requests fron git clientsto appropriate repository servers.
+It manages repository servers and proxy requests fron git clients to appropriate repository servers.
 We can make redundant it by setup multiple instances with a load balancer.

 - [Repository server](https://github.com/takezoe/distributed-git-server/tree/master/dgit-repository-server)